mmistakes/minimal-mistakes/_posts/2018-10-20-Fancy-Pants-Tip-to-Avoid-If.md

 # Comparison operators compare things and then tell us if the comparison was true or false.
 # Is 'Toby' the same string as 'Scranton Strangler'?
 'Toby' -eq 'Scranton Strangler'
-False
 # darn, we almost had him.

 'Pinocchio' -eq 'Real Boy'
-False
 # ouch, poor guy

 # We can also determine if things are Null or not
 'Michael' -eq $null
-False

-# We haven't defined the variable, so it doesn't exist yet.
+# We haven't defined the NonExistentVariable yet, so it doesn't exist yet.
 $NonExistentVariable -eq $null
-True

 ```

 ## Code Time